"Twenty Questions" We Hear About Our Overnight Camp

 Yes...
 Take a look to learn how our "no devices" policy fosters vital community life every summer.

-TELL ME ABOUT HOW YOU TRAIN YOUR COUNSELORS.
+HOW DO YOU HIRE AND TRAIN YOUR COUNSELORS?

-We certify Red Cross Life Guards each summer and they staff the lake and pool at all times.
+At the lake and pol, we certify Red Cross Life Guards each summer and they are present at all times.
 Campers use a "buddy system,” swim evaluations are given to all on opening day, and life jackets are worn while boating.